antrea-io/antrea/docs/antrea-ipam.md

 ### Requirements for this Feature

-As of now, this feature is supported on Linux Nodes, with IPv4, `system` OVS datapath type, `noEncap`, `noSNAT` traffic mode, and `AntreaProxy` feature enabled.
-Configuration with `ProxyAll` feature enabled is not verified.
+As of now, this feature is supported on Linux Nodes, with IPv4, `system` OVS datapath type, `noEncap`, `noSNAT` traffic mode, and Antrea Proxy enabled.
+Configuration with `proxyAll` enabled is not verified.

 The IPs in the `IPPools` without VLAN must be in the same underlay subnet as the Node IP, because inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.